 (a) in relation to a CRO, the requirements of the CRO;

-(b) in relation to a community order, the primary requirements and standard obligations of the order and any direction of the court that imposed the order.
+(b) in relation to a community order, the primary requirements and standard obligations of the order, and any requirements under section 67A, and any direction of the court that imposed the order.

 (2) For the purposes of this Part a CRO or a community order may be amended by amending or cancelling its requirements, or by adding requirements, or by amending the term, or by a combination of those.